 St Stephen Basilica

 The St Stephen Basilica can be found on each and every list with things to do in Budapest.
-Named after Stephen, the first king of Hungary, the St Stephen Basilica is one of the tallest buildings in Budapest and one of the largest churches in Hungary.
+Named after Stephen, the first king of Hungary, the ST Stephen Basilica is one of the tallest buildings in Budapest and one of the largest churches in the entire country.

 The different bells of the basilica are named after various saints and together, they weigh almost 10 thousand kilograms.